nikhitchokhandre/nikhitchokhandre/README.md

 Typing SVG

- I'm a data science enthusiast and passionate about using data to drive meaningful insights and solve complex problems.
+ I'm a Data and AI enthusiast and passionate about using data to drive meaningful insights and solve complex problems.

- Accepting Freelancing and Full Time Work in Data Science.
+ Accepting Freelancing and Full Time Work in Data Analytics.
 Contact for further info.

- Pronouns: She/Her
+ Pronouns: He/Him

 🔭 I’m currently learning and Working on: